cyrilsummerfield/Nik/README.md

 # Nik
-An AI assistant powered by ChatGPT (or any other model you choose) that can open websites in a browser on your computer.
+This is an AI assistant that I made (with a little help from ChatGPT 😉.)
+It allows you to talk to various GenAI models verbally, as well as allows the AI to open websites in Chrome.
+You can be direct with it, such as "Open Gmail," or you can be more open, such as "Open a website with baseball stats."